-- (1) The Authority may exempt a person or premises or an activity or other thing or a class of person or premises or activity or other thing from any or all of the provisions of these Regulations. - (2) The Authority may exempt a person from any or all of the provisions of these Regulations if- - (a) the person operates a major hazard facility that is licensed under the Occupational Health and Safety Regulations 2017; and

-- (b) the Authority is satisfied that the person is capable of achieving, in the operation of the facility, a level of health and safety of persons and safety of property that is at least equivalent to the level that would be achieved if these Regulations were complied with. - (3) The Authority must not grant an exemption in relation to a person or class of person unless the Authority is satisfied that- - (a) the person or the class of person is capable of achieving a level of health and safety of persons and safety of property that is at least equivalent to the level that would be
+- (1) The Authority may exempt, in accordance with this regulation, any person, premises, activity or other thing, or any class of person, premises, activity or other thing, from any or all of the provisions of these Regulations. - (2) The Authority may exempt a person from any or all of the provisions of these Regulations if- - (a) the person operates a major hazard facility that is licensed under the Occupational Health and Safety Regulations 2017; and - (b) the Authority is satisfied that the person is capable of achieving, in the operation of the facility, a level of health and safety of persons and safety of property that is at least equivalent to the level that would be achieved if these Regulations were complied with. - (3) The Authority must not grant an exemption in relation to a person or class of person unless the Authority is satisfied that- - (a) the person or the class of person is capable of achieving a level of health and safety of persons and safety of property that is at least equivalent to the level that would be achieved if these Regulations were complied with; or